-As the attacks morphed, so did Microsoft’s defensive approaches in our threat intelligence and response teams through PCs to the Internet era, from servers in the data centre to workloads in the cloud.
+As the attacks morphed, so did Microsoft's defensive approaches in our threat intelligence and response teams through PCs to the Internet era, from servers in the data center to workloads in the cloud.

-Today, Microsoft operates its security infrastructure at a global scale to protect its customers: securing data centres, running a Cyber Defense Operations Center, hacking its own defences (red-teaming), and hunting down attackers.
+Today, Microsoft operates its security infrastructure at a global scale to protect its customers: securing data centers, running a Cyber Defense Operations Center, hacking its own defences (red-teaming), and hunting down attackers.